SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 To add a playbook to a monitor, see [Add an automated playbook to a monitor](#add-an-automated-playbook-to-a-monitor) below.

-To create a monitor to detect suspicious behavior (anomalies), see [Create a "smart alert"](#create-a-smart-alert) below.
+To create a monitor to detect suspicious behavior (anomalies), see [Create an anomaly monitor](#create-an-anomaly-monitor) below.

 ## Prerequisites